 Diorissimo presents a statement of intent.
 Unlike other art forms, perfumery doesn’t have artistic movements or schools that explore a credo or theory.
 Instead, perfume has genres.
 Genres simply classify and describe the composition.
 They don’t expound on the ideas behind the perfumes.
 In this respect, Diorissimo stands apart.

-Ocean Rain was the artistic assertion that Diorissimo was, but understanding the palette that created a crisp, lily-of-the-valley in Diorissimo makes sense of Ocean Rain.
+Ocean Rain wasn’t the artistic assertion that Diorissimo was, but understanding the palette that created a crisp, lily-of-the-valley in Diorissimo makes sense of Ocean Rain.
 Ocean Rain isn’t frigid, it’s a cold beauty.
 The soapy muguet in Diorissimo suggested cool Spring day that is just starting to warm up.
 Ocean Rain travels in the other direction, not halfway to summer warmth, but halfway to frozen.
 It’s the scent of an imaginary winter-blooming fruit tree, of soil and wood and chilled flowers.